Classification Models

 maxLineSearchIterations — If you set this option, the value must be a positive integer.
 This parameter controls the maximum allowed number of iterations when running the line search part of the algorithm.
 This option defaults to 200.

-minLineSearchStepSize - If you set this option, the value must be a positive floating point number.
-This parameter controls the minimum step size that the line search algorithm ever takes.
+minLineSearchStepSize — If you set this option, the value must be a positive floating point number.
+This parameter controls the minimum step size the line search algorithm ever takes.
 This option defaults to 1e-5.

-samplesPerThread - If you set this option, the value must be a positive integer number.
-This parameter controls the target number of samples that the model sends to each thread.
+samplesPerThread — If you set this option, the value must be a positive integer number.
+This parameter controls the target number of samples the model sends to each thread.
 Each thread independently computes a logistic regression model, and the models are all combined at the end.
 This option defaults to 1 million.

 Other Models